Israel Dagg: Early life

-Dagg was born in Marton, New Zealand and attended Lindisfarne College in Hastings, Hawke's Bay.
+Dagg was born in Marton, New Zealand, and attended Lindisfarne College in Hastings, Hawke's Bay.
 Dagg is of Māori (Ngāti Kahungunu) and Samoan descent through his grandmother.

 Early career

 While in high school, Dagg represented Hawke's Bay at under-16 and under-19 level.
 Dagg attended the Advanced Course at the International Rugby Academy (IRANZ) in April 2006.
-His course facilitator was current Wallabies coach, Dave Rennie, and former Otago, Otago Highlanders and New Zealand player Jeff Wilson.
+His course facilitator was former Wallabies coach, Dave Rennie, and former Otago, Otago Highlanders and New Zealand player Jeff Wilson.
 That year, he became the first secondary school player to be selected for Hawke's Bay since Danny Lee.
 The 2006 New Zealand Rugby Almanack named him one of its five promising players for 2006.

 International career

 2010

 Dagg made his All Blacks debut against Ireland in New Plymouth on 12 June 2010.
-He was again capped against Wales the following week but was injured at half time.
+He was again capped against Wales the following week, but was injured at half time.

 Coach Graham Henry decided to rest him for the second test against Wales, giving veteran Mils Muliaina an opportunity.
 Muliaina was awarded the 15 jersey for the opening Tri Nations test against South Africa.
 A strong performance by the veteran, in the 32–12 result for the All Blacks, led to his being selected again for the rematch against the Springboks.
 Dagg was awarded a bench spot from which he emerged to score his first international try for the All Blacks.
 Dagg swerved between Schalk Burger and Pierre Spies before dancing his way to the try line.
 This try gave New Zealand the try bonus-point in the Investic Tri Nations as the All Blacks won 31–17.

 Dagg's second test try came in dramatic circumstances against South Africa on 21 August 2010 at FNB Stadium near Soweto, Johannesburg.
 With the scores level at 22-all, in the last minute of play, Dagg backed up a break by Ma'a Nonu to score the game-winning try for a 29–22 result.